Sample Informal Employee Recognition Letters

 Don't hesitate to thank and recognize your coworkers for their efforts.
 Just as a manager can boost morale by praising their employees' successes, individual contributors can boost morale by being kind to their coworkers and praising their successes as well.
 You need help to get your job done correctly and if your coworkers know how much you appreciate them, they'll be more likely to help you in the future.

 Should you copy your coworker's boss on these informal notes that are written to a coworker?
-Sometimes.
-A “thanks for your help today” probably not, but in the following samples that mention specific accomplishments and tasks, letting your coworker's boss know can really make your coworker's day.
+Sometimes, though maybe not for a “thanks for your help today” note.
+In the following samples that mention specific accomplishments and tasks, however, letting your coworker's boss know can really make your coworker's day.

 Sample Recognition Letter